-What Skills Do Cooks Need?
+What Skills Do Professional Cooks Need?

 Additional skills can vary based on the cook’s position.
 A line cook must know how to identify “done-ness” in a cut of meat, for example.
-And a prep cook should be skilled at rapid chopping and pay close attention to labelling and dating their work.
+And a prep cook should be skilled at rapid chopping and pay close attention to labeling and dating their work.

 “A student who graduates from Escoffier can be able to participate in much better culinary conversations and understand a lot more about not just cooking, but how a business is run.”*

-What Skills Do Chefs Need?
+What Skills Do Professional Chefs Need?